aqu4holic/micrograd/README.md

 a reimplementation of Karpathy's micrograd in Python. currently only supports scalar values.

-added `__pow__` and `__rpow__` methods for exponentiation and reversed exponentiation with `Value` class. i've tested some values and compared the results with PyTorch, and they match (within 1e-6 tolerance).
+- added `__pow__` and `__rpow__` methods for exponentiation and reversed exponentiation with `Value` class.
+- added some geometric functions, and `erf` function.

+all functions have been tested with some values, tests are in the `test` folder.

+> [!CAUTION]
-!!! with negative values, the logarithm is undefined, so the gradient will be nan, and the output will be in the complex plane. for example:
+> with negative values, the logarithm is undefined, so the gradient will be nan, and the output will be in the complex plane. for example:
 ```python
 from micrograd.engine import Value